-Mr. Vertrees provided an update on the SEAGO/SVMPO Joint Regional Highway Safety Plan, stating that a request for proposals had been developed and would be published on November 2.
-He further stated they expected to have a consultant in place and work to begin no later than March 1, 2016.
+Mr. Vertrees reported on the progress of the SEAGO/SVMPO Joint Regional Strategic Highway Safety Plan project, stating the request for proposals to select a consultant to assist in the development of the safety plan had been published on November 2 and will close on December 18.
+The expectation is to have a consultant in place and work to begin no later than March 1, 2016.
+The review committee will screen the RFP responses and recommend 2 to 4 applicants that will present at a Joint SEAGO/SVMPO TAC Meeting in January.